php-fig/fig-standards/accepted/PSR-7-http-message.md

      *
      * An empty host value is equivalent to removing the host.
      *
-     * @param string $host The hostname to use with the new instance.
+     * @param string $host The host to use with the new instance.
      * @return self A new instance with the specified host.
-     * @throws \InvalidArgumentException for invalid hostnames.
+     * @throws \InvalidArgumentException for transformations that would result
+     *     in a state that cannot be represented as a valid URI reference.
      */
     public function withHost($host);